Lorenzooone/cc3dsfs/README.md

 - __5 key__: In Fullscreen mode, changes the Y distance from the border between 0, 1/2 Max and Max.
 - __6 key__: In Joint mode, changes the position of the smaller screen relative to the bigger one between 0, 1/2 Max and Max.
 - __7 key__: In Joint Fullscreen mode, changes the distance from the upper screen between 0, 1/2 Max and Max.
-- __I key__: Toggles BFI (Motion Blur Reduction) on/off.
-Best used on 120+hz monitors.
-DO NOT USE THIS IF YOU'RE AT RISK OF SEIZURES!!!
 - __Z key__: Decreases the Menu Scaling multiplier by 0.1.
 0.3 is the minimum.
 - __X key__: Increases the Menu Scaling multiplier by 0.1.
 10.0 is the maximum.
 - __R key__: Toggles extra padding on/off.
 It can be used to account for windows with rounded corners.